PixelSaver/Solstice/README.md

 ### Overall
 Siege W13.
 Unlucky number, but the theme being Winter is amazing.
 Still, brainstorming was hard.
 I wasn't able to get 10 hours fully, unfortunately, but Im still proud of what I was able to do.
 The enemy and the death screen are rushed, but alas.
 Survive the night!!

+Siege W15 Back again because my friend said this was almost peak!!
+Going to add to the readme what I want to get done

 ### What even is this?
 You're in a cabin, staring out into the winter day.
 Pick up a few calls, and watch the sun set.
 It's the winter solstice, and there's a long night ahead.
 Stay awake, stay alert, and make it past... the Solstice.
 * First person controller